Skip to main content

 Flavour Physics, LHC, LHCb

-Machine learning techniques for the second level trigger at LHCb
+GPU-optimised RICH reconstruction for the HLT1 trigger at LHCb

 Johannes Albrecht, Alessandro Scarabotto